google/fruit/README.md

 *If you'd like some Guice but don't want to wait (for run-time), have some Fruit.*

-It also hints to the fact that Fruit modules have clearly-defined boundaries while Guice modules don't (all Guice modules have the same type) and to the fact that both Fruit and Guice are 100% natural (no code generation).
+It also hints to the fact that Fruit components have clearly-defined boundaries while Guice modules don't (all Guice modules have the same type) and to the fact that both Fruit and Guice are 100% natural (no code generation).

 ### Does Fruit use Run-Time Type Identification (RTTI)?